hofstadter-io/hof/docs/content/getting-started/code-generation.md

 ### Multiple Templates

-You can use the `-T` flag as often as you want.
+You can use the `-T` flag multiple times.
 Each is independent and can have different options for the data and schemas from the CUE entry points. (we'll see this below)